w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Putting it all together
 {:.newex}

 The sample below is a demo of the carousel that we've built by putting together the previous examples.
 It is a working example of a carousel where one carousel item at a time is displayed.
 It includes buttons for users to toggle back and forth between the carousel items, and a carousel item indicator that allows users to view which carousel item they are currently viewing and to jump to other carousel items.
-Animating this carousel will be explained in the next page.
+Animating this carousel will be explained on the next page.

 {::nomarkdown}
 <%= sample_start %>